sailpoint-oss/developer.sailpoint.com/products/idn/docs/transforms/index.md

 Because there is no code to write, an administrator can configure these using a JSON object structure and uploading them into IdentityNow using [IdentityNow's Transform REST APIs](/idn/api/v3/transforms).

 :::info
 Sometimes transforms are referred to as Seaspray, the codename for transforms.
 IdentityNow Transforms and Seaspray are essentially the same.
 :::

 ## How Transforms Work

 Transforms typically have an input(s) and output(s).
 The way the transformation happens mainly depends on the type of transform.
 Refer to [Operations in IdentityNow Transforms](./operations/index.md) for more information.

 For example, a [Lower transform](./operations/lower.md) transforms any input text strings into lowercase versions as output.
-So if the input were "Foo", the lower case output of the transform would be "foo":
+So if the input were `Foo`, the lower case output of the transform would be `foo`:

 ![How Transforms Work 1](./img/how_transforms_work_1.png)

 There are other types of transforms too.
 For example an [E.164 Phone transform](./operations/e164-phone.md) transforms any input phone number strings into an E.164 formatted version as output.
-So if the input were "(512) 346-2000" the output would be "+1 5123462000":
+So if the input were `(512) 346-2000` the output would be `+1 5123462000`:

 ![How Transforms Work 2](./img/how_transforms_work_2.png)

 ### Multiple Transform Inputs

 In the previous examples, each transform had a single input.
 Some transforms can specify more than one input.
 For example, the [Concat transform](./operations/concatenation.md) concatenates one or more strings together.
-If "Foo" and "Bar" were inputs, the transformed output would be "FooBar":
+If `Foo` and `Bar` were inputs, the transformed output would be `FooBar`:

 ![How Transforms Work 3](./img/how_transforms_work_3.png)